 This qualification contains content, concepts and scenarios that may be distressing to people who have experienced traumatic events.
 Please consider your personal resilience and any potential emotional triggers when participating in this qualification and in any future employment in this field.

 TAFE NSW is committed to meeting the learning needs of every community.
 Meeting these needs can mean there are additional entry requirements at different campus locations.
 Check your preferred location for further requirements.
 If you need help preparing for study, contact us to find out how we can support you.

-Our graduates go onto roles like: individual support worker assistant in nursing (AIN) aged care worker aged care support worker home and community care worker care assistant.
+Our graduates go onto roles like: individual support worker, assistant in nursing (AIN), aged care worker, aged care support worker, home and community care worker and care assistant.